 from the University of Lowell (now U-Mass at Lowell) and a computer

 programming background.
-He combined these seemingly opposing skill-sets
+He combines these seemingly opposing skill-sets

 to create unique computer-generated “fractal” imagery using his own

 custom computer code.
 This allows him to explore a whole world of

 At this time he is exploring trigonometric variations of the Mandelbrot,

 Tower of Powers, and Newton fractals at various real exponents.

 The combination of formulas, trig functions, fractional exponents, and different